guiyom-e/cdk-dynamodb-migration/packages/migration-version-helpers/README.md

-# DynamoDB migration helpers
+# Migration version helpers

-A set of helpers for Database migrations
+A set of helpers for database migrations

 This package is part of the cdk-dynamodb-migration project.
-See its documentation for more insights.
+See its [documentation](https://github.com/guiyom-e/cdk-dynamodb-migration#readme) for more insights.

-# Installation
+## Installation

 ```bash
 pnpm add migration-version-helpers